kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-09-reviews-ratings/62-get-single-review-update-seeder.md

 // MORE CODE
 ```

-* And our status error is outside the parenthesees and should be like this:
+* And our status error is outside the parentheses and should be like this:

 ```
 // MORE CODE